ACL Reconstruction Surgery

 Bone-Patellar Tendon-Bone (BTB) Graft

-The Bone-Patellar Tendon-Bone (BTB) graft has long been considered the historical gold standard for ACL reconstruction, particularly among competitive athletes.
-Its distinctive advantage lies in the bone blocks at each end, which promote robust healing within the bone tunnels.
+The bone-patellar tendon-bone (BTB) graft has long been considered the historical gold standard for ACL reconstruction, particularly among competitive athletes.
+Its distinctive advantage lies in the bone blocks at each end, which promote robust bone-to-bone healing within the tunnels.
 This graft choice has an extensive track record, having been successfully used in millions of patients, including elite athletes across various sports.
+At its peak, the BTB graft was used in approximately 90% of all ACL reconstructions performed in the early 1990s.

-As with any graft, there are some downsides.
-While the BTB graft provides excellent strength, patients may experience anterior knee pain and kneeling discomfort.
-Additionally, there are surgical considerations including a small risk of patellar fracture during harvesting, and the tendon’s thickness is less substantial compared to alternatives like the quadriceps tendon.
+As with any graft, there are important considerations.
+While the BTB graft provides excellent strength, patients may experience anterior knee pain and kneeling discomfort, with donor site complication rates approaching 43% according to published data.
+Additionally, there is a small risk of patellar fracture during harvesting, and the tendon’s thickness is less substantial compared to alternatives like the quadriceps tendon.
+These factors, combined with the emergence of newer graft options with lower donor site morbidity, have contributed to the decline in BTB usage over the past two decades.
+However, for certain patient populations, particularly those in whom bone-to-bone healing is prioritized, the BTB graft remains an excellent choice.

 Hamstrings Autograft

-Hamstring tendon grafts are widely used in ACL reconstruction, with a straightforward harvesting process that involves taking one or two tendons from the inner side of the knee.
-These tendons are then folded over to create a stronger graft construct.
-The procedure offers several advantages: it requires only a small incision, adds minimal surgical time, and patients typically experience less anterior knee pain compared to some other graft choices.
+Hamstring tendon grafts are widely used in ACL reconstruction, accounting for an estimated 33% to 53% of all procedures worldwide.
+The harvesting process involves taking one or two tendons (the semitendinosus and gracilis) from the inner side of the knee, which are then folded over to create a multi-strand graft construct.
+The procedure offers several advantages: it requires only a small incision, adds minimal surgical time, and patients typically experience less anterior knee pain compared to patellar tendon harvesting.

-However, recent research, including Dr. Burnham’s clinical studies, has identified some important considerations.
-Current data suggests that hamstring grafts may have a higher failure rate compared to quadriceps and BTB grafts, particularly in certain patient populations.
+However, recent research, including Dr. Burnham’s clinical studies, has identified important considerations.
+Current data suggests that hamstring grafts may have a higher failure rate compared to quadriceps and BTB grafts, particularly in younger, high-demand athletes.
 There are also questions about their ability to fully restore rotational stability.
-Additionally, one surgical challenge is the unpredictable size of the harvested tendons – in some cases, supplemental donor tissue may be needed to achieve optimal graft thickness.
+One surgical challenge is the unpredictable size of the harvested tendons: in some cases, supplemental donor tissue may be needed to achieve optimal graft thickness.
 These factors make careful patient selection particularly important when considering hamstring grafts.

 Allograft (Donor or Cadaver Tendons)